 Wax Ivy, Wax Vine, Natal Ivy, Flowering Ivy, Cape Ivy

-Senecio macroglossus is an evergreen climber, up to 10 feet (3 m) long, with smooth, thin, flexible branches bearing triangular or 5-pointed, ivy-like leaves.
+Senecio macroglossus is an evergreen climber, up to 10 feet (3 m) long, with smooth, thin, flexible branches that bear triangular or 5-pointed, ivy-like leaves.
 When creeping along the ground, they sometimes develop roots at the nodes.
 The leaves are somewhat succulent, bright glossy green and up to 3.2 inches (8 cm) long.
 The flowers are large, pale yellow, daisy-like, and appear mainly during the summer months.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).